-Over the years my antique chow collection has grown by leaps and bounds, but not until recently as I am sharing these photos publicly and researching each one have some wonderful secrets been revealed.
-With ChowTales being in the public eye both on line as an archive and as a Facebook page, the images are open to feedback and this one is priceless.
-I am very curious if this is possibly the Queen Mother , as the family was fond of chows and owned a number of them over the early introduction of the breed in England.
+Over the years my antique chow collection has grown by leaps and bounds, but not until recently as I am sharing these photos publicly and researching each one has some wonderful secrets been revealed.
+With ChowTales being in the public eye both online as an archive and as a Facebook page, the images are open to feedback and this one is priceless.
+I am very curious if this is possibly the Queen Mother, as the family was fond of chows and owned a number of them over the early introduction of the breed in England.
 I may be wrong but there is a very striking resemblance.

 The photo above shows the Queen Mother in 1923 in the same sort of hat which demonstrates a fairly accurate comparison to the first photo in my collection.
 In the photo below you will see another example of British Royalty in Queen Alexandra of England with her beloved chow Plumpie.
 CLICK HERE to read more

 Also, see my archive entry about the PALACE CHOW…see photo below and CLICK HERE to read more